CED Training Licence Assessor

 An initial sift based on the Personal Statement may be held if a large number of applications are received.
 Candidates who pass the initial sift may be progressed to a full sift or progressed straight to assessment/interview.

-This role is available as a secondment opportunity to:
+This role is available as a two year secondment opportunity to:

 - serving police officers substantive in the rank of PC.
 All applicants must have the support of their Chief Officer which must be of NPCC rank, i.e., CC, ACC or DCC and this must accompany an application.